brillout/goldpage/docs/readme.template.md

 ###### `renderToDom: true` & `renderToHtml: false`

 This is the default configuration;
-your page is loaded & rendered only in the browser.
+your page is loaded & rendered in the browser only.

 Because the page is rendered to the DOM, the page can be interactive.
 (We explain why at [Interactive vs Non-interactive]().